 Using genetic crosses and genomics, we have now successfully identified the molecular mechanisms that control repeated evolution of armor plate patterning, pelvic reduction, and skin color changes in nature.
 Our studies show that big evolutionary changes can be controlled by single-chromosome regions.
-These regions produce large morphological effects because of underlying genetic changes in key transcription factors and developmental signaling molecules (Pitx1, Ectodysplasin, Stem Cell Factor/Kit ligand).
+These regions produce large morphological effects because of underlying genetic changes in key transcription factors and developmental signaling molecules (Pitx1, Ectodysplasin, Stem Cell Factor/Kit ligand, and BMP signals).
 Although null mutations in these essential developmental control genes are typically deleterious or lethal in laboratory animals, natural stickleback populations have made regulatory alterations in these genes, thus producing large morphological effects in particular tissues, while preserving overall viability.
 The key altered genes show strong signatures of positive selection in natural populations, providing a definitive link between evolution of new traits in wild environments and the origin and selection of particular sequence variants at the DNA level.

 The widespread evolution of sticklebacks also offers an opportunity to test whether the same or different genes are used when the same traits evolve in widely separated locations.
 Genetic mapping, complementation tests, and gene expression studies suggest that similar genetic mechanisms are used when the same traits are selected in multiple populations around the world.
 How far might such reuse of particular genes extend?
 Our recent studies suggest that the genes underlying major morphological change in sticklebacks are also reused when similar morphological changes evolve even in distantly related animals.
 Thus, we find that pelvic reduction in marine mammals shows the same morphological features previously associated with Pitx1-mediated pelvic reduction in both mice and sticklebacks.
-And the genes and mechanisms that we first identified in mice or sticklebacks also control major differences in human morphology, human disease incidence, and differences in skin color in billions of people around the world.
+And the genes and mechanisms that we first identified in mice or sticklebacks also control major differences in human morphology, human disease incidence, and differences in skin and hair color in millions of people around the world.

 Building on this work, we have also begun several innovative projects to identify genomic mechanisms that underlie the evolution of key human traits.
 These studies combine human-specific sequence changes detectable by comparative genome analysis (with Gill Bejerano's lab at Stanford University), patterns of evolutionary change we have previously learned in sticklebacks, and functional tests of human-specific sequence changes using mouse models.
 We are still a long way from knowing the genomic mechanisms that have made us human.
-We believe, however, that the molecular mechanisms contributing to human-specific traits are becoming a tractable problem, and that progress in this area will lead to important new insights into both human health and human disease.
+We believe, however, that the molecular mechanisms contributing to human-specific skeletal and brain traits are becoming a tractable problem, and that progress in this area will lead to important new insights into both human health and human disease.